Frequently Asked Questions (FAQ)

 Who needs a Blue Chip Card and how do I obtain one?

 All students, faculty, and staff must obtain a Blue Chip card.
 Go to the Card Office located in the Student Center to obtain a card.
-You must provide a valid form of identification such as a driver's license, passport, or social security card.
+You must provide a valid form of identification such as a driver's license or passport.
 This process takes approximately 5 minutes.
 Your card does not expire.
 University rights and privileges that your card gives you access to may expire if you are not currently taking classes but your card is still valid.
 Do not destroy or lose the card after graduation or withdrawal.
 Your Blue Chip Card will be active again upon taking classes at CCSU in the future.

 How do I add money to my Blue Chip debit account?